[image]

 The following list details 4.2.0's changes, with items that apply to all platforms unless labeled otherwise:

-Add a Cut button in the event-edit dialog
+New Cut button in event-edit dialog speeds event moves

 The event-edit dialog, opened on event taps, has a new Cut button.
-Cut acts like a Copy + Del (delete) combo, but saves one tap in the common event-move use case.
-It's still confirmed as for Del, but it avoids having to also tap Copy for a later paste of the cut event.
+This button acts like a Copy + Del (delete) combo, but saves one tap in the common event-move use case.
+It's still confirmed as for Del, but it avoids having to also tap Copy for a later longpress paste of the cut event.

 As part of this addition, the event-edit dialog's former Update, Delete, and Cancel were shortened to Save, Del, and Exit, respectively, to save horizontal space, and Create became Save in the event-add dialog to match.
-Delete was retained to allow you to remove without erasing a prior copy, and Copy is still available for event repeats via pastes.
+Deletion (now Del) was retained to allow you to remove without erasing a prior copy, and Copy is still available for event repeats via pastes.

 Android: pause instead of closing on Back

 Important: Back no longer warns about unsaved calendar changes, because it no longer closes the app.
-As before, the app has no way to warn about unsaved changes when it's closed by Recents swipes, so take care when performing such closes: check the changes indicator at the main menu's Save Calendars to be sure.
+As before, the app has no way to warn about unsaved changes when it's closed in Recents, so take care when performing such closes: check the changes indicator at the main menu's Save Calendars (or the top-of-screen indicator in 4.3.0+).
 On PCs, the app still warns about unsaved changed on close requests, but this same caution applies to PC forced closes.
-There is no auto-save in this app because it would preclude abandoning unwanted changes.
+There is no auto-save in this app because it could preclude abandoning unwanted changes.

 Stylize more text in dialogs, Help, and About